Farahnaz Forotan: Early life

 In 1996, when Farahnaz was three and the Taliban arrived in her home town, Kabul, she and her family migrated to Iran due to the civil war in Afghanistan.
-Farahnaz and her sisters were denied an education by the authorities due to their immigrant or refugee status.
+Farahnaz and her sisters were denied an education by the authorities due to their refugee status.
 She was eventually able to continue school from grades one through four, in a private Afghan school with very limited resources.
 At first, students sat on the floor because there were no tables or chairs.

 Career

 Farahnaz Forotan worked at three of the main television broadcasting stations in Afghanistan between 2012 and 2020, including Ariana Television Network.
 She has hosted major talk shows including Purso Pal for TOLOnews and Goft-i Go-i Wehza (Special talk) and the weekly program Kabul Debate for 1TV.

-Farahnaz has traveled throughout the country and abroad to report on Afghanistan related stories, including reporting from the Sangin District of Helmand when it was a dangerous war zone held by the Taliban.
+Farahnaz has traveled throughout the country and abroad to report on Afghanistan-related stories, including reporting from the Sangin District of Helmand when it was a dangerous war zone held by the Taliban.
 Her courage was commended by the team's leader, Bismillah Mohammadi, after he unsuccessfully ordered her to stay behind.

 She rose to prominence with an investigative documentary on the lives of Taliban prisoners, which dissected their thought-process and rationale for targeting not only Afghan and international forces, but also the general public in Afghanistan.